 This is a question that’s difficult to answer because there’s so much conflicting information.
 There are a fair number of insurance articles found online that suggest it is possible to purchase additional insurance coverage for learner’s permit drivers.

-Teens are usually covered automatically under their parent’s insurance, while an adult driver with a learner’s permit should be covered by the insurance on any car they drive, provided the owner is present and gives consent.
+Teens are usually covered automatically under their parents’ insurance, while an adult driver with a learner’s permit should be covered by the insurance on any car they drive, provided the owner is present and gives consent.

-Restrictions on Driver’s With Learner’s Permit
+Restrictions on Drivers With Learner’s Permit

-For example, in the state of Georgia a student may not retain his learner’s permit under the age of 18 if he does not remain in school.
-As such, a 17-year-old high school dropout could no longer drive under a learner’s permit and would not be covered by insurance should he drive anyway.
+For example, in the state of Georgia, a student may not retain his learner’s permit under the age of 18 if he does not remain in school.
+Therefore, a 17-year-old high school dropout could no longer possess a learner’s permit and would not be covered by insurance should he drive anyway.

 Using the above example, if that 17-year-old high school dropout was pulled over, both he and his licensed passenger would be held accountable.
 If he were using his parent’s vehicle, it would reflect negatively on them and their insurance rates would most likely go up.

-Drivers with learner’s permits can rest assured they don’t need to spend the money on their own insurance policies.
-But they do need to be careful to follow the rules that come with having a learner’s permit so as not to jeopardize parents, guardians, or other individuals with whom they may be driving.
+- Drivers with learner’s permits can rest assured they don’t need to spend the money on their own insurance policies, but they do need to be careful to follow the rules that come with having a learner’s permit so as not to jeopardize parents, guardians, or other individuals with whom they may be driving.

-- As soon as they earn their regular license you will have to inform the insurance company, otherwise they may not be covered in the event of an accident.
+- As soon as they earn their regular license you will have to inform the insurance company, otherwise, your child may not be covered in the event of an accident.

 Informing the Insurance Company Once a Valid Driver’s Licence is Obtained

 You can still stay covered under the driver’s insurance that you did when you had your permit, but now the insurance rates will increase because new drivers are considered to be a higher risk.